 If you like the idea of ultra running, and you want to know why and how pretty normal -maybe a tad disturbed- people tackle these kind of challenges, you might like to watch it.
 Click here for the English and Dutch subtitled version.

 I can only recommend it.
 It contains some pretty strong images and tells the story of an emerging ultra community in the Benelux.
 Although I cannot really seem to get used to seeing myself in a movie.
-Leave alone opening it.
+Leave alone seeing myself in the opening scene.

 Here is a collection of photographs, facebook posts and unfinished blog texts.
 It all came back to me while watching that movie last week…